kelyar/mailer_callbacks/README.md

 Easy way was to put some SentMailLog.create() in the end of every method of ActionMailer::Base ancestors.
 Doesn't look really DRY, but it will work.
 I looked thru ActionMailer API but there were no hooks like AR or even ActionController has.
 That's why I wrote this tiny 1Kb extension to AM that adds `after_deliver` callback for my Notifier class.

 Right after that I plugged in open_id_authentication which is great but many more issues came out.
 It appears that my users no longer have emails because they could register with openid and some providers just ignore `required => {:email}`.
-I had to add "unless User.current_user.openid?" to all of my deliver_* methods.
+I had to add `unless User.current_user.openid?` to all of my deliver_* methods.
 That's when `before_deliver` saved me.
-If any of your actions specified in before_deliver method returns false, no email will be sent.
-But no one cares what your after_deliver returns.
+If any of your actions specified in `before_deliver` method returns false, no email will be sent.
+But no one cares what your `after_deliver` returns.
 It's pretty similar to ActiveRecord's before_save/after_save callbacks.

 Many use cases can be found: you can mark your users as bounced if there are problems with their email accounts - no emails should be sent to them.
 Or you can have `unsubscribe all our news` flag like we have.
-This can also be verified in "before_deliver".
-If you need to access email data just use instance variables inside your callbacks, like @subject, @recipients, @body,etc.
+This can also be verified in `before_deliver`.
+If you need to access email data just use instance variables inside your callbacks, like `@subject, @recipients, @body`,etc.

-ok, no more words, here is the CODE:
+ok, no more words, here is the code:

 ```ruby
 class Notifier < ActionMailer::Base